thorbits/thScripts/README.md

     *   Progress of components intallation.

 3.  **Finalize setup -**
-    Once installation is complete, the script will offer you to either reboot your system
+    Once installation is complete, the script will offer you to either reboot your system,
     or to log immediatly into a KDE Wayland session.

 ## Security warning

 *   **Script Verification -**  Before running the script, verify its authenticity and integrity.
   Check the GitHub repository for updates and reviews.
 *   **Root Access -** Understand the implications of running a script with root access.
   Only run scripts from trusted sources.

 </div>